gvwilson/sensibleadventures/cloudherd/new.md

 by a turn in the trail.

 "Then you must leave me," Kulbinder rumbled.
-"All that matters is getting His Highness to safety."
+"All that matters is getting the most respected to safety."

 "No!"
 Thokmay protested.